-Spream

-I three work

-the soit

-Items of Interest.

-At Salisbury, N. H., Master Cushor aged fifteen, killed Master Couch, age fifteen, with a club.

-A society for the introduction of ten perance literature in the public school has been formed in Chicago.

-The sale of onions has largely in-creased in Maine, those who would like alcohol if they could get it being according to one theory, the purchasers.

-In October the affectionate husband weeps to see his wife skip about the house flourishing a duster, and to hear her shrick in accents wild, "Kill him I There's another moth miller!"

-A good meal, it is said, is served in a restaurant in the Rue de Trinite, Paris, for nine cents.
+At Salisbury, N. H., Master Cushon, aged fifteen, killed Master Couck, aged lifteen, with a club.
+A society for the introduction of tem-perance literature in the public schools has been formed in Chicago.
+The sale of onions has largely increased in Maine, those who would like alcohol if they could get it being, according to one theory, the purchasers In October the affectionate husband weeps to see his wife skip about the house flourishing a duster, and to hear her shriek in accenta wild, "Kill him!
+There's another moth milier!"
+A good meal, it is said, is served in a restaurant in the Rue de Trinite, Paris.

+for nine cents.
 The menu comprises a plate of meat, a plate of vegetables dessert, and half a bottle of wine.

-A couple of fellows who were pretty thoroughly scaked with bad whisky got into the gutter.
+A couple of fellows who were pretty thoroughly soaked with bad whisky got into the gutter.
 After floundering for some time one of them said, "Let's go to another house; this hotel leaks."

-An inquiring man thrust his fingers into a horse's mouth to see how many teeth he had.
-The horse closed his mouth to see how many fingers the man had.
+An inquiring man thrust his into a horse's mouth to see how teeth he had.
+The horse clos mouth to see how many fing man had.
 The curiosity of each was fully satisfied.

-Thirty Chinese boys have just arrived in Springfield, Mass, to be thence sent to various schools in that State and Connecticut for education.
-They brought their wardrobes and trinkets in great bamboo chests.
+Thirty Chinese boys have just arrived in Springfield, Mass, to be thence se to various schools in that State Connecticut for education.
+The brought their wardrobes and trinkets in great bamboo chests.
 The lifting power of plants is well illustrated by an oak tree in South Hadley, Mass.
-A rock had a seam in it, and a fibrous root from the oak crept into the seam, grew and lifted the rock, weighing over a ton, to a height of one foot. foot.

-A Western man set fire to the prairie for fun, but after he ran seven miles and climbed a tree, with his panish abent all burned eff, he concluded the sport was a little too violent exercise to be indulged in oftener than one in a lifetime.
+A rock had a seam in it, and a fibrous root from the oak crept into the seam, grew and lifted the rock, weighing over a ton, to a height of one A Western man set fire to the prairie for fun, but after he ran seven miles and climbed a tree, with his paut about all burned off, he concluded sport was a little too violent exercise to be indulged in oftener than one a lifetime.
 Good advice.
-When you use a postal card, always write the address the first thing.
+When you use a postal card, always write the address the fithing.
 Tons of postal cards without any address are destroyed in the Dead Letter Office, because people write their message first and then forget to address the card.

-A bashful young man mortally offended the bride of his most intinate friend by stammering, when taken aback by a request for a toast at the wedding supper: "Tom, my f-fr-friend, may you have a wedding once a year as long as you live,"

-A pistol to be used by Marietta Ravel in a play at a Troy theatre was loaded with a decidedly realistic bullet.
-A boy had been rat hunting with the arm, and had left in a deadly charge.
-The discovery was made just in tire, probably to save the life of exact. probably, to save the life of an actor.

-Nineteen years ago a Tenne see father refused to let his young daughter go to a cardy pull, and she disappeared.
-The other day she returned, lifted eleven children out of the and entered the house and took of things as coolly as if she hadn't gone over a day.
+A bashful young man mortally offended the bride of his most intimate friend by stammering, when taken aback by a request for a toast at the wedding supper: "Tom, my f-fr-friend, may you have a wedding once a year as long as you live."
+A pistol to be used by Marietta Ravel in a play at a Troy theatre was loaded with a decidedly realistic bullet. boy had been rat hunting with the firearm, and had left in a deadly charge.
+The discovery was made just in time, probably, to save the life of an actor.
+Nineteen years ago a Tenne tee father refused to let his young daughter go to a candy-pull, and she disappeared.
+The other day she rectand. lifted eleven children out of the and entered the house and took o things as coolly as if she hadn't gone over a day.
 The Exact Truth.

-Excellent paper pillows may be made of old letters-the stiffer the paper rick wall-the front wall of a high.
 Two young masons were building a brick wall-the front wall of a high house.
-One of them, in placing a brick, discovered that it was a little thicker on one side than the other.

-The paper should be cut into strips and rolled round an ivory knitting needle; it is then almost like a spring, and makes a much better cushion than the torn paper, being more clas-
+One of them, in placing a house. and makes a much better cushion than the torn paper, being more clas- Tae Slave Trade.

-The Slave Trade.